 There’s no better time of year than the whitetail rut.
 It’s the holy grail of the hunting season and provides the best chance for fulfilling our hunting dreams—or at least that’s what we tell ourselves.
+It’s also a period of time when deer are most active.
 Unfortunately, it’s not always as easy we’re led to believe.
 Because of these high expectations and the inevitable let downs, I’ve come to find that nothing is more important during the rut than mental toughness.

 If you can mentally prepare for what the rut eventually will throw at you, you’ve got a terrific chance of filling a tag.
 On the other hand, if you easily cave in the face of adversity, your rut hunting dreams will remain just that; dreams.